DaDude001/doom_helmeter/README.md

 Should be compatible with most gameplay mods that are compatible with any custom HUD, although a minor amount of configuration is needed
 This has explicit support for Brutal Doom v22.

-Tested and proven to work in Rust and Bones, Hellrider v0.9, and Gunslinger Set.
+Tested and proven to work in Rust and Bones, Hellrider v0.9, Beautiful Doom, and Gunslinger Set.

 Although, several elements are disabled due to this HUD not supporting them yet (eg. Hellrider's grenades, GS' weapon fire modes, etc)

 You are free to make your own versions with compatibilty; I myself will make a Project Brutality-compatible version soon